 I’ve only recently discovered JunkieG from surfing some make-up tutorials.
-G is a self proclaimed beauty “Queen” and refers to all her viewers as “Queens” as well, to promote how everybody is beautiful nomatter what which I loooove!
-Her fortay is every from from make-up reviews/looks, skincare routines to fashion and look-books.
-She hardly mentions her condition, though does use a powerchair and has skeletal dysplasia (form of dwarfism) – amongst other things.
+G is a self-proclaimed beauty “Queen” and refers to all her viewers as “Queens” as well, to promote how everybody is beautiful no matter what which I loooove!
+Her fortay is every from make-up reviews/looks, skincare routines to fashion and look-books.
+She hardly mentions her condition, though does use a powerchair and has skeletal dysplasia (a form of dwarfism) – amongst other things.
 Though disability awareness isn’t what she’s all about, this girl is a fab role model for young women/teens with disabilities in general as her channel is geared towards early teens-mid 20s.
-G has however revealed her struggles with Chronic pain and how she manages this which is something I’ve notice not many disabled YouTubers will delve into.
+G has however revealed her struggles with Chronic pain and how she manages this which is something I’ve noticed not many disabled YouTubers will delve into.
 Good on ya G!
 As a fellow Chronic pain sufferer, I salute you for being open about this on your platform!

 YouTube Channel – MakeUpJunkieG